ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 > It is necessary to use the voucher provided for your respective branch.
 >

+> [!alert]
+> If you had previously created a project in your account, you will not be able to use a voucher, even if the project was deleted a long time ago.
+>

 Once done, click on `Continue`{.action}

 ![confirm voucher](images/confirmvoucher.png){.thumbnail}

 Next, you will be prompted to **Register a payment method**, this will be requested even if a voucher is applied.
 This is to ensure that your service can be renewed via automatic payments.
 You can register a Credit card or a Paypal account.

-If you add a Credit card, you will be charged a **small fee** to confirm your card's validty.
+If you add a Credit card, you will be charged a **small fee** to confirm your card's validity.
 This will be returned once the process is completed.

 If you add a Paypal account, you will be charged an **upfont fee** of $30.
 This fee will not be returned.

 ![add card](images/addcard.png){.thumbnail}

-Fill in the necessary information and confirm bu clicking on the `Add` button to proceed.
+Fill in the necessary information and confirm by clicking on the `Add`{.action} button.

-Once the payment method is confirmed, the projecting will begin :
+Once the payment method is confirmed, the project creation will be initiated:

 ![creating project](images/creatingproject.png){.thumbnail}

-Once the process is complete, your new Public Cloud project will now be available in your OVHcloud account.
+Once the process is complete, your new Public Cloud project will now be available in your OVHcloud account:

 ![new project created](images/newprojectcreated.png){.thumbnail}

 > [!warning]
-> If you receive the following error message while registering your payment method, please contact our support team by creating a ticket.
+> If you receive the below error message while registering your payment method, please contact our support team by creating a ticket from your OVHcloud Control Panel.
 >

 ![public cloud error message](images/publicclouddenymessage.png){.thumbnail}